Executive Resume Phrases to Avoid – Say THIS, not THAT

 To truly stand out with a memorable executive resume, you want to ditch the cliched phrases, overused buzzwords, and weak language.

 Keep in mind that buzzwords are different from keywords.
 Keywords that actively describe essential qualifications should be left in to help your resume demonstrate clear alignment with the target job.
-Just be sure to add supporting evidence to back keywords up.
+Just be sure to add supporting evidence to back the keywords up.

 Phrases to Avoid on Your Executive Resume